Great addition to any classroom library

 When thinking about migration, birds might be the first animals that come to mind.
 However, this book features a wide spectrum of other animals that migrate as well.
 Each double-page spread features a different animal and details about when and why it migrates.
 The text is descriptive, yet also poetic.
 Beautiful, detailed illustrations highlight each group of migrating animals in their natural environment.
 In the back of the book, there is more in-depth information about when, where, and why animals migrate.
 This section also includes details about the time of year each animal featured in the book migrates and where readers can go to see huge amounts of these animals gathered together.
 Overall, this is an informative and attractive look at migration.
 Anne Bozievich, Library Media Specialist, Friendship Elementary School, Glen Rock, Pennsylvania / Library Media Connection Reviews 2013 October

 On the move: Mass Migrations is about different animals and how and why they move.
-This book was designed to teach kids about the many reasons for animal migration.
+This book was designed to teach kids about the many reasons for animal migration."Written in a narrative style this book is appropriate to introduce the concept of migration for early learners."

 The author, Scotti Cohn, uses so many details and adjectives in her writing that you can almost hear the animals while you’re reading.
 Illustrator Susan Detwiler’s artwork is full of pretty, bright colors that really bring the animals to life.